THE DANGERS OF YOUTH SPORTS

-As a parent of a young athlete, you know firsthand the dangers of recreational sports, whether it’s an injury, bullying from other kids or bad behavior from fellow parents and coaches.
+As a parent of a young athlete, you know first-hand the benefits of recreational sports.
+You also know the dangers, whether it’s an injury, bullying from other kids or bad behavior by fellow parents and coaches.

-The Center for Disease Control and Prevention (CDC) reports that nearly 4 million medical visits are tied to youth sports injuries annually.
-Coupled with 20 million reported annual school absentees and a growing list of personal injury claims, youth sports has seen a major drop in enrollment.
+The Centers for Disease Control and Prevention (CDC) reports that more than 3.5 million medical visits are tied to youth sports injuries annually.
+Coupled with a reported 20 million annual school absences related to those injuries and a growing list of personal injury claims, youth sports has seen a major drop in participation.

-However, the CDC says that over 50% of youth sports injuries are preventable through education and awareness.
+However, the CDC says that 50 percent of youth sports injuries are preventable through education and awareness.

-The Coach Safely Act is a law requiring all government or sub-government agencies in Alabama related to youth sports to train their coaches, ensuring that signs of injury are acknowledged and handled swiftly.
+The Coach Safely Act is a law requiring all government or sub-government agencies in Alabama related to youth sports to train their coaches in injury recognition and prevention, ensuring that signs of injury are acknowledged and handled swiftly and properly.

 Partnerships with Community-Based Organizations

-All members of the Alabama Recreation and Parks Association (ARPA) are encouraged to register and maintain reports on all coaches of athletes ages 14 and younger.
+All members of the Alabama Recreation and Parks Association (ARPA) are encouraged to register and maintain reports on all coaches of athletes aged 14 and younger.

 For underserved communities, grant programs to fund CoachSafely certifications are available.
 Please contact email@example.com for more information about our grant program application.

-According to the National Council of Youth Sports, over 45 million children, aged 14 and under, participate in recreational sports with a staggering 60 million being coached.
-The number of youth coaches in Alabama is estimated to be 60,000 and growing.
+According to the National Council of Youth Sports, more than 45 million children aged 14 and under participate in recreational sports.
+The Alabama Recreation and Parks Association estimates the number of youth coaches in Alabama at 60,000 and growing.

-Therefore, it’s crucial that, as a parent, you urge the coaches of your young athlete to be CoachSafely certified.
+As a parent of a child participating in youth sports, it’s crucial that you urge the coaches of your young athlete to be CoachSafely certified.
 Once certified, they’ll be able to address any signs of injury before, during and after recreation.

-If you wouldn’t leave your child at a pool without a lifeguard, why would you trust them with a coach who couldn’t protect them from injury?
+You wouldn’t leave your child at a pool without a lifeguard.
+Why would you drop them off at a practice with a coach who isn’t trained to keep them safe?